-Each year, the Federal Aviation Administration (FAA) requires certified airports to conduct at least one safety drill exercise a year focused on one of the nine emergency situations provided by them, in order to review the airport’s protocols in the event of an unforeseen event.
-At the SJU Airport, in addition to complying with the mandatory annual drill, we also add a second drill each year in order to make sure that we have everything ready to face an emergency.
+Each year, the Federal Aviation Administration (FAA) requires certified airports to conduct at least one safety drill exercise focused on one of the nine emergency situations they provided to review the Airport’s protocols in the event of an unforeseen event.
+At the SJU Airport, in addition to complying with the mandatory annual drill, we also add a second drill each year to ensure that we have everything ready to face an emergency.

 Challenges amid the pandemic

-On this occasion, the drill represented an additional challenge, since contrary to how they are normally carried out – (all personnel are usually summoned for half a day in a designated area at the airport) – it had to be adjusted to the new reality caused by the COVID-19 pandemic.
+On this occasion, the drill represented an additional challenge since, contrary to how they are typically carried out – (all personnel is usually summoned for half a day in a designated area at the Airport) – it had to be adjusted to the new reality caused by the COVID-19 pandemic.